 Become an ODI certified Data Ethics Professional

-Our Data Ethics Professionals programme is open to anyone who works with data or has a keen interest in it.
-Learn the knowledge, skills, and ability to apply tools to help others make better use of data, while minimising harmful impacts.
-At the end of the course you’ll be a certified Data Ethics Professional.
+Our Data Ethics Professionals programme aims to certify those who can demonstrate the knowledge, skills and ability to apply tools and help others make better use of data, while minimising harmful impacts.

 - Recognised as competent in the area of data ethics and the practical steps required to help organisations minimise potential harms that come from data collection, use and sharing.

 - Able to think critically about data ethics.

 - Ready to apply tools and techniques to analyse the current situation within organisations.

 - Equipped to suggest potential actions to minimise risk, be it through process adoption as guided by tools such as the data ethics canvas, or changes to the way the data itself is collected, used or shared.

 With only four start dates in 2023 and only 24 places per start date, we are asking potential participants to complete a short application form.
 The application process is to verify the course is right for you.
 Our tutors review each application before confirming acceptance on the programme.

 More about the course

 Click on each section to learn more about the course costs, modules, certification and time commitment: